equinetic/ZipCode.jl/README.md

 This package resides on DataFrames.jl to manage and manipulate the data set.
-A helper function `roowcord` is provided to quickly extract a tuple of (latitude, longitude) coordinates from a single row.
+A helper function `roowcord` is provided to quickly extract a tuple of (latitude, longitude) coordinates from the ZIPCODES dataframe.

 **Example**